PixelFen/PixelEssentials/readme.md

 So I don't suggest downloading and building it or adding to your server.
 If the plugin reaches alpha or beta state, **use with caution so your server won't be broken!**

+There is also a chance that my code might not look neat enough or have points that doens't follow Java's formatting rules.
+So bare with my code.
+As long as it works and doesn't cause issues, it's fine.
+Any issues that arise I will fix.
+Be sure to create a new issue if something is wrong!